SajanaB/weather-app/README.md

 The app shows the humidity of the searched city.

 ## Wind speed
-The app shows the wind speed of the searcged city.
+The app shows the wind speed of the searched city.

 ## weather within & pause
 The weather within button will play some meditative music on click if you to close your eyes and focus within yourself.